-8. Partnership Working with the DoJ
+8. Partnership Working with Criminal Justice Inspection Northern Ireland

-- 8.1 Arrangements between the DoJ and CJI shall be open, honest, constructive and based on trust.
-There shall be mutual understanding of the Chief Inspector's remit and a shared understanding of risks. - 8.2 There is clarity on the terms and purpose of engagement between the Chief Inspector and the Department and opportunities for shared services are considered. - 8.3 The DoF has established, on behalf of the Northern Ireland Assembly, a delegated authority framework which sets out the circumstances where prior DoF approval is required before expenditure can be incurred or commitments entered into.
-The Accounting Officer of the DoJ has established an internal framework of delegated authority for the Department and its ALBs which applies to CJI.
-The Delegated Limits and other specific approval requirements established in respect of CJI are set out at Annex 3. - 8.4 Once the CJI budget has been approved by the DoJ and subject to any restrictions imposed by statute, CJI shall have authority to incur expenditure approved in the budget without further reference to the Department.
-Inclusion of any planned and approved expenditure in the budget shall not however, remove the need to seek formal Departmental approval where proposed expenditure is outside the delegated limits (as laid out in Annex 3) or is for new schemes not previously agreed.
-Nor does it negate the need to follow due processes laid out in guidance contained in Managing Public Money NI and guidance on Expenditure Appraisal and Evaluation.
+- 8.1 Arrangements between the DoJ and CJI are open, honest, constructive, and based on trust.
+There is mutual understanding of the Chief Inspector's remit and a shared understanding of risks. - 8.2 There is clarity on the terms and purpose of engagement between the Chief Inspector and the DoJ and opportunities for exchange of skills and experience are considered along with opportunities for shared services. - 8.3 The DoF has established, on behalf of the Northern Ireland Assembly, a delegated authority framework which sets out the circumstances where prior DoF approval is required before expenditure can be incurred or commitments entered into.
+The Accounting Officer of the DoJ has established an internal framework of delegated authority for the DoJ and its ALBs which apply to CJI.
+Other specific approval requirements established in respect of CJI are set out at Annex 3. - 8.4 Once CJI's budget has been approved by the DoJ and subject to any restrictions imposed by statute CJI shall have authority to incur expenditure approved in the budget without further reference to the DoJ.
+Inclusion of any planned and approved expenditure in the budget shall not however remove the need to seek formal Departmental approval where proposed expenditure is outside the delegated limits (as laid out in Annex 3) or is for new schemes not previously agreed.
+Nor does it negate the need to follow due processes laid out in guidance contained in Managing Public Money Northern Ireland and guidance on Expenditure Appraisal and Evaluation.